Cornell-Tech-ML/mod3-Sarthak-Ti/README.md

 ![timing_simple](https://github.com/user-attachments/assets/b1793027-33b3-4f34-9a5c-32261c3adc9c)

 ### gpu vs fast
 I also then compared Fastops to gpu, and you see a sizable speedup, especially as matrices get larger.
 This might be partially due to the way we only parallelize the fast backend over batches of which the size is 2.
 However, in general we would expect the GPU to get faster as we get larger, but we are both underutilizing the GPU and not fully utilizing the CPU, so we could optimize both still and it's unclear what the speedup would be, but this relatively naive implementation shows the differences that can be achieved.
 Also the reason gpu is slower for smaller tensors is because we have to transfer data to the GPU.
+But as they get larger you see the speedup you get from gpu
 ```console
 Timing summary
 Size: 64